 Hello!
 I am Mrs. Brittany Rievley!
-This is my twelfth year teaching-my third at DCS!
+This is my fourteenth year teaching-my fifth8 at DCS!
 I teach Literacy and Social Studies.
 This is going to be an exciting year!
 I have so many great things planned!
 The fun never ends, since there is A TON of fun to be had in 4th Grade!

-I have a son- my little boy, Bennett.
-He is 7 years old and so awesome!
-He is really into trucks, cars and music.
-He loves to make noise!
-Bennett started playing baseball this year and absolutely loves it!
-He is in first grade this year and I love having him at school with me!
+We have a son, Bennett.
+He is 8 years old and so awesome!
+He is really into video games, baseball, and music.
+He loves funny books like Captain Underpants.
+He is in third grade this year and I love having him at school with me!

-I also have a daughter!
-Ann Marie is two. .
+We also have a daughter!
+Ann Marie is three.
 She is so funny and sweet!
-She smiles and talks a lot-she seems to learn a new word each day!
-Her current favorite is "I do!
-I do!"
-This is reference to anything she wants to have or do.
-It gets used A LOT!
-She likes to dance and loves shoes!
+She sings and talks constantly!
+She likes to dance and loves clothes and shoes!
 She is also here at school with me in the daycare.

 My educational background is very simple.
 I went to McBrien Elementary in East Ridge, TN from Kindergarten through 5th grade.
 I still remember all of my teachers names!
 I went to middle and high school at Chattanooga Christian.
 After high school I went straight to college at the University of Tennessee at Chattanooga and got my teaching degree in 2005 in Child and Family Studies: Pre K-4.
 Two years later, I went for my Masters and received that in Curriculum and Instruction.
 One thing that is interesting-beginning at five years old, when asked what I wanted to be when I grew up, I always said "teacher."
 Unlike most children, that never wavered.
 Teaching is all I have ever wanted to do.
 It is what I am supposed to be doing-and what I love doing.
-But teaching isn't just what I do.
-It's who I am.
+Being a teacher is just a part of who I am.

 I love teaching because I love being creative and really getting the kids excited about learning.
 Creating that excitement truly is the heart of my job, I feel.
 In my class, you will hear singing, chants, partners working together, as well as a bit of quiet time.
 You will see students engaged in the lessons, participating in all types of activities, and having fun.
 My expectations are high of the students.
 I expect them to be responsible for themselves and their choices, to work hard and to participate.